 A formidable Hohenzollern ruler whose cunning statecraft and martial prowess laid the legal bedrock for Brandenburg-Prussia's future dominance.

-Albrecht III Achilles of Brandenburg was a ruler who understood that strength required both a strong arm and a sharp mind.
-Governing his Franconian lands from Ansbach for decades before inheriting the Electorate, he was a seasoned prince by the time he took the Brandenburg throne.
-His nickname 'Achilles', bestowed by contemporaries, spoke to his reputation as a formidable knight and military leader.
-Yet his most enduring act was one of pen, not sword: the Dispositio Achillea of 1473.
-This family decree prevented the fragmentation of his territories by establishing primogeniture, ensuring Brandenburg would pass undivided to his eldest son.
-It was a cold, calculating move that prioritized dynastic power over tradition, cementing the Hohenzollern rise.
-His reign was marked by constant maneuvering within the complex politics of the Holy Roman Empire, solidifying his family's footing on the path that would eventually lead to a kingdom.
+Albrecht III Achilles issued the Dispositio Achillea in 1473, a decree that established primogeniture for Brandenburg, preventing territorial fragmentation.
+This cold, calculating move prioritized dynastic power over tradition, securing the Hohenzollern rise.
+Governing his Franconian lands from Ansbach for decades before inheriting the electorate, he was a seasoned prince by the time he took the Brandenburg throne in 1471.
+Contemporaries bestowed the nickname 'Achilles,' recognizing his reputation as a formidable knight and military leader.
+Yet his most enduring act was one of pen, not sword.
+His reign involved constant maneuvering within the complex politics of the Holy Roman Empire, solidifying his family's footing on the path to a kingdom.
+He died in 1486, leaving a unified territory and a strategic legacy that would shape Prussian history.

 The biggest hits of 1414